YosefLab/Compass/docs/_sources/Tutorial.rst.txt

 .. code:: bash

-   compass --data expression.txt --num-processes 10
+   compass --data expression.tsv --num-processes 10

 And to run compass on mtx formatted data you: